How to Thicken Gravies and Sauces Like a Chef

 Adjusting the serving size of recipes is easier than you may think.

 To change the number of portions that a recipe makes go to the “Servings” quantity in the recipe section below.
 Hover over the servings amount and a slider box will appear above the amount.
 Slide the toggle to adjust the desired number of portions you want to make.
-Please note that when adjusting the serving amount the ingredient measures will change to decimal equivalents.
-Need help with cooking and recipe conversions?
-Head over to Good Cooking’s Recipe Conversions Guide for their online collection of helpful links!
+Please note that the ingredient measures will change to decimal equivalents when the serving amount is adjusted.

 How to Make a Gluten-Free Roux